sUNC-Utilities/docs.sunc.su/docs/Instances/fireclickdetector.md

 !!! warning "Avoid implementing in Luau"

     This function should **not be implemented** in Luau.
-Doing so exposes you to detection vectors and inconsistent behavior.
+Doing so exposes you to easy detection vectors.

-`#!luau fireclickdetector` triggers a [`#!luau ClickDetector`](https://create.roblox.com/docs/reference/engine/classes/ClickDetector) event manually.
-By default, it fires the [`#!luau MouseClick`](https://create.roblox.com/docs/reference/engine/classes/ClickDetector#MouseClick) event, but other variants are also supported.
+`#!luau fireclickdetector` triggers a [`#!luau ClickDetector`](https://create.roblox.com/docs/reference/engine/classes/ClickDetector) event.
+By default, it fires the [`#!luau MouseClick`](https://create.roblox.com/docs/reference/engine/classes/ClickDetector#MouseClick) event.

 ```luau
 function fireclickdetector(detector: ClickDetector, distance: number?, event: string?): ()